HeartOfIrons/AuroraSystems/README.md

 This User Interface includes the following options, all of which are to your use;<br>

+This User Interface includes the following options, all of which are for your use:

-HOME - Main Page of Aurora.
-Includes the username you are sined in as, and the current time and date based on your region.<br>
+- **HOME:** Main Page of Aurora.
+Includes the username you are signed in as and the current time and date based on your region.

-COMMANDS - Shows all In-game commands made by Aurora and plugins. <br>
+- **COMMANDS:** Shows all in-game commands made by Aurora and plugins.

-CONFIG - All configuration options currently available will show here, and allow you to enable/disable them with ease.<br>
+- **CONFIG:** All configuration options currently available will show here, allowing you to enable/disable them with ease.

-MUSIC - Music Center for all your musical needs.<br>
+- **MUSIC:** Music Center for all your musical needs.

-VERSION - Includes the current version, oldest version, and the version status to make sure you stay up to date.<br>
+- **VERSION:** Includes the current version, oldest version, and the version status to make sure you stay up to date.

-*This read me is currently in Alpha.
+*This readme is currently in Alpha.
 Expect changes.*